- What to do if you think you're sick

 Separate yourself from other people in your home.

 Stay in a specific room away from others and use a separate bathroom if you can.
 Do not share personal household items.
 Wear a mask and maintain 6ft. distance if you need to interact with others.
+KDHE recommends wearing a mask that fits snuggly around the nose, mouth and chin and has multiple layers of fabric.
+Alternatively, a thinner disposable mask may be worn underneath a cloth face mask to improve the fit.

 Wash your hands often & avoid touching your face.